-When we opened in 2011, fixed price surgery was a “new” idea in the veterinary referral world.
+When we opened in Burton-Upon-Trent in 2011, fixed-price surgery was a “new” idea in the veterinary referral world.
 Those practices offering fixed prices were very few and far between.

-A few are now following the trend with fixed prices for some procedures like cruciate ligament surgeries, but we are proud to say that our fixed prices for cruciate surgeries are extremely competitive – often under 50% – of what is being charged elsewhere.
+A few are now following the trend with fixed prices for some procedures like cruciate ligament surgeries, but we are proud to say that our fixed prices for cruciate surgeries are highly competitive – often under 50% – of what is being charged elsewhere.
 We are able to offer this value for money because our complication rates are low and our overheads are relatively low.
-Our fixed prices for surgical cases includes all follow up checks in normal working hours, and all post-operative radiography with us.
+Our fixed prices for surgical cases include all follow-up checks in normal working hours and all post-operative radiography with us.

-We offer fixed prices for almost all of our surgery cases, not just the common elective procedures like cruciate ligament injury.
+West Midlands Referrals offers fixed prices for almost all surgery cases, not just the standard, elective procedures like cruciate ligament injury.

 These fixed prices assume that payment is made before discharge, and the fixed price includes:

 - Referral consultation.

-- Digital radiography, as many exposures as required, including follow up radiography for the same problem.
-We put no limit on the number of radiographic exposures that we will take to follow up the same problem, and these can be on an unlimited number of occasions.
+- Digital radiography, as many exposures as required, including follow-up radiography for the same problem.
+We put no limit on the number of radiographic exposures that we will take to follow up on the same problem, and these can be on an unlimited number of occasions.

 - Anaesthesia, with pre-op blood checks and intravenous fluid therapy as standard.

 - Patient monitoring with advanced multiparameter equipment throughout as standard.

 - Surgery, surgical consumables, catheters & implants.

-- Analgesia, anti-inflammatory & routine antibiotic therapy to cover the patient’s needs over the first 5 days post-op.
+- Analgesia, anti-inflammatory & routine antibiotic therapy to cover the patient’s needs over the first five days post-op.

 - Elizabethan collars to prevent wound interference and initial post-operative dressings.

 We don’t make annoying additions to your bill for the odd extra dressing here or for an extra dressing there.

-We don’t make extra charges for drips, or extra charges for processing insurance claim forms.
-We can usually manage to obtain follow up radiographs with your pet unsedated, but if we need to sedate them to get images, we usually wouldn’t make any further charge for the sedation if chemical restraint would normally be required for patients to get diagnostic views (eg for hip xrays).
+We don’t make extra charges for drips or extra charges for processing insurance claim forms.
+We can usually manage to obtain follow-up radiographs with your pet unsedated.
+Still, if we need to sedate them to get images, we usually wouldn’t make any further charge for the sedation if chemical restraint would generally be required for patients to get diagnostic views (eg for hip xrays).